Everything You Should Know About Functional Nutrition

-Whole grains can be an important part of a healthy diet, with an importance on the word “whole.”
-Unlike refined grains, whole grains are as the name suggests, whole.
-You get all the benefits of the grain when they are not processed.
+Whole grains can be an important part of a healthy diet, with an emphasis on the word “whole.”
+Unlike refined grains, whole grains are, as the name suggests, whole.
+You get all the benefits of the grains when they are not processed.

 Whole grains include nutrients such as vitamin Bs, fiber, selenium, potassium, and magnesium.
 Whole grains can include barley, brown rice, oatmeal, popcorn, and whole wheat pasta or bread.

-Protein comes in all different forms, and certainly, they are not all created equal.
+Protein comes in all different forms and they are not all created equal.
 Protein is a main source of energy for the body and its many functions.
 Great sources of protein are lean meats, poultry, fish, eggs, beans, and dairy products.